microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

 ## Task #3: Validate data load using Postman
 * If you haven't done setting up Postman in [Challenge01](./Challenge01-AzureAPIforFHIR/ReadMe.md), go back and complete that.
 * Open "AuthorizeGetToken SetBearer", choose "FHIR Hack" in environments drop-down and Click Send.
 This will set the Bearer Token to the variable.
-* Open "Get Patient Filter HL7" and Click Send.
+* Open "Get Patient Filter HL7" request in FHIR Hack folder and Click Send.
 This should return the patient with family name EVERYMAN from sample HL7 file loaded.

 ## Congratulations!
 You have successfully completed Challenge02!